 Exams can only be made up under specific circumstances, as approved by me.
 Make-up exams will only be given to students who have a legitimate reason for missing the exam, have contacted me at least ten minutes prior to the exam, and have not taken a make-up exam for this course previously.
 Make-ups are not generally offered for Exam 4.
 Make-up exams will be available at my discretion, and you are responsible for contacting me in a timely fashion to arrange for the make-up.
 If a student misses an exam for an unacceptable reason or does not meet the requirements for having a make-up exam, a "0" is given for that exam.
-Make-up exams are:
+Make-up exams are entirely essay, may not be completed at home, and are to be completed at the TRCC Testing Center.